DreamOfTheRedChamber/leetcode/README.md

 ```

 * How to avoid repeated recursion - memorize already computed searched results <a id="algorithms-recursion-repeated"></a>
-  - use hashmap (example problems include House Robber III, Clone Graph)
+  - Use hashmap (example problems include House Robber III, Clone Graph)
-  - use dynamic programming (see dynamic programming section for details)
+  - Use dynamic programming (see dynamic programming section for details)
 ```java
     public UndirectedGraphNode cloneGraph(UndirectedGraphNode node)
     {